Bandit Social Learning with Exploration Episodes: Model and Preliminaries

 \section{Model and Preliminaries}

 Self-interested agents collectively follow a simple bandit protocol.
 There is a fixed set of $K$ arms.
 Each arm $i$ is associated with an (unknown) reward distribution $D_i$.
 In each round $t \in \mathbb{N}$, an arm $i=i_t$ is chosen by an agent (as defined below) and the respective reward $r_t\sim D_i$ is realized and observed.
-The round-$t$ history $H_t = \rbr{ (i_t,r_t): i\in [t-1] }$ is observed by the agent before making the decision.
+Before making the decision, the agent observes the history for all previous rounds, $H_t := \rbr{ (i_s,r_s): s\in [t-1] }$, called the \emph{round-$t$ history}.
+Agents do not receive any other information, \eg no private signals.
 If all agents were controlled by an algorithm, this would be a standard $K$-armed bandit problem with stochastic rewards.

 Each agent controls $m$ consecutive rounds.
 Formally, time is partitioned into \emph{episodes}: sequences of $m$ consecutive rounds.
 In each episode $e \in \mathbb{N}$, a new agent arrives and controls the decisions within this episode.
-Equivalently, agent $e$ observes the current history and chooses a \emph{per-episode policy} $\pi_e$: a bandit algorithm for making decisions throughout the episode, possibly adapting to the observations.
-The case of single-round episodes ($m=1$) corresponds to the ``greedy" bandit algorithm (as discussed in Related Work).
+Equivalently, agent $e$ chooses a \emph{per-episode policy} $\pi_e$: a bandit algorithm for making decisions throughout the episode, possibly adapting to the observations.
+Before choosing $\pi_e$, the agent observes the current history, \ie the history of all past agents.
+The case of single-round episodes ($m=1$) corresponds to the ``greedy" bandit algorithm, as discussed in Related Work.
 This paper focuses on episode length $m\geq 2$.

-We call our model \emph{Episodic Bandit Social Learning} (\EpiBSL). \footnote{\citet{BSL-myopic23} studied the case $m=1$ from the social learning perspective, calling it ``Bandit Social Leaning".}
+We call this problem \emph{Episodic Bandit Social Learning} (\EpiBSL). \footnote{\citet{BSL-myopic23} studied the case $m=1$ from the social learning perspective, calling it ``Bandit Social Leaning".} Below we spell out some details on rewards and utilities, which are included into \EpiBSL by default.

 \xhdr{Arms and rewards.} There are two arms $i \in \{1,2\}$, each with a Bernoulli reward distribution with (unknown) mean $\mu_i\in[0,1]$.
 Initially, each $\mu_i$ is drawn independently from a known Beta prior $\prior_i = \mathrm{Beta}(\alpha_i,\, \beta_i)$, where $\alpha_i, \beta_i>0$.
 There's also a third arm, called the \emph{skip-arm}, which is known to always yield reward 0 and corresponds to skipping the round.
 The other two arms will be called \emph{non-skip arms}.